 Among the different produced composts, compost derived cow dung manure (T2) gave the highest response in term of plant productivity.
 By producing, T2 organic fertilizer for growing wheat, we will contribute to improve the growth and seed yield of this cereal, to valorize the local material (animal wastes) in agroecology, as well as to protect the environment.
 However, the effects of the various composts used in this word on wheat seeds quality need to be investigated.

-CONCLUSION
+Conclusion

 The wheat growth and seed yield varied significantly (p<0.05) according to fertilizer and wheat variety.
-The application of compost derived cow dung manure (T2) resulted in the highest plant growth response.
+The application of compost derived from cow dung manure (T2) resulted in the highest plant growth response.
 The wheat seed yield of T2 plants of IRAD1 variety was 2.66-fold and 1.66-fold higher than that of unfertilized plants and chemical fertilizer respectively.
 T2 organic fertilizer improved the seed yield of IRAD2 variety at 71.17% and 92.29% compared to chemical fertilizer and unfertilized plant respectively.
 Thus, T2 fertilizer can be employed to replace the chemical fertilizer in an attempt to boost the wheat production while ensure agroecology and reducing the production cost.
 Our future study will focus on the effects of composts on the wheat seed quality.

-REFRENCE

-.
+Reference